iamridoydey/lf-podcast/README.md

 ## Why the project is useful

-The podcast is used to inform the Linux and Open Source communities as to the current state in development of open source initiatives and Linux Foundation Projects.
-It is vendor neutral, with no interviews of commercial product vendors or sales teams.
+The podcast aims to inform the Linux and Open Source communities about the current state of open-source initiatives and Linux Foundation projects.
+It is vendor-neutral, with no interviews of commercial product vendors or sales teams.

 ## How users can get started with the project